AscendingPassage.com HOME PAGE.

 giants.
 On the overturned surfaces, my hands encounter the deep,

-clear-cut hollows of the hieroglyphs, and sometimes of those
+clear-cut hollows of the hieroglyphs.
+Sometimes they find those

 blue transparency which takes the place of day, I come to the great